GabrielP98/EdurekaMasterDS/README.md

-# Edureka Python Data Science Certification 2019
+# Edureka's Data Science Masters Program

 ## Following are the topics covered in this course: